-The winery is located in the municipality of La Morra in the province of Cuneo above Barolo in the Italian region Piedmont
+The estate is located in the municipality of La Morra in the province of Cuneo above Barolo in the Italian region Piedmont

-, The origins date back to 1880, when the Diocese-based Diatto-Negri family from Turin also cultivated wine and exported their wines to New York.
-It was rebuilt in 2001.
-The estate consists of eight hectares of forest with a rich natural animal population of wild boars, foxes, rabbits and deer, as well as nearly six hectares of vineyards.
-He is led by Gabriella Spallino, as oenologist Sergio Molino is responsible.
-The vineyards are located at 450 to 530 meters above sea level, this is the highest point of the Barolo area.
-It cultivates the red varieties Nebbiolo and Pinot Nero, as well as the white wine variety Chardonnay.
-Among the premium wines of the house are the two DOCG red wines Barolo
+, The origins date back to 1880, when the Turin family of industrialists Diatto-Negri, in addition to the manufacture of cars, also practiced viticulture and already exported their wines to New York.
+A new foundation was established in 2001.
+The property consists of eight hectares of forest with rich natural animals with wild boar, foxes, rabbits and deer as well as almost six hectares of vineyards.
+It is run by Gabriella Spallino and Sergio Molino is responsible as an oenologist.
+The vineyards are located at 450 to 530 meters above sea level, which is the highest point in the barology area.
+The red wine varieties Nebbiolo and Pinot Nero as well as the white wine variety Chardonnay are cultivated.
+The house’s premium wines include the two DOCG red wines Barolo

-Serradenari (24 months aging in conical stump vats) and La Tartufaia (24 months aging in French oak barrels), each made from 100% Nebbiolo.
-Every year around 40,000 bottles of wine are produced, which are exported 100% to Northern Europe, Japan and the USA.
+Serradenari (24 months aging in conical frusto-tubs) and La Tartufaia (24 months aging in French barriques) each made from 100% Nebbiolo.
+Around 40,000 bottles of wine are produced annually, 100% of which is exported to Northern Europe, Japan and the USA.
 The winery is a member of Consorzio Tutela Barolo e Barbaresco.